 A year ago, after a nasty UTI bout that developed into kidney infection (my own fault for not jumping fast enough and hard enough onto the infection), I determined never again to be irresponsible with treatment protocol.
 I recently incurred another UTI (menopause is another time UTIs can occur more easily because of vaginal distress and imbalance), and the minute I felt the tell-tale signs, I hit it hard.
 Common symptoms of UTI are burning in the bladder, burning whilst urinating, heaviness or pressure in the bladder, the constant urge to urinate, and cloudy and/or foul-smelling urine.
 The minute you suspect or feel a symptom, you want to aggressively treat yourself for potential infection.
 The first and most important course of action is constant, massive hydration.
 You want to flush the bladder…sitting in the bathroom, drinking and peeing for hours is a good treatment protocol.
 Water, herbal tea, cranberry juice, broth…any and all in combination…just guzzle and flow.
 Yes, you’ll pretty much have to live in the bathroom for a day, but you’ll be past the infection within 24 hours, and that’s so much better than developing a full-blown bladder/kidney infection and/or taking pharmaceutical antibiotics and dealing with those consequences.
 Remember, when dealing with a UTI, do not hold urine in your bladder…the instant you feel the urge to go, go!
 To keep things simple, I will share my successful UTI protocol.
 Be aggressive and dedicated, and you can rout the infection.
 The various remedies/treatments listed here work by increasing necessary acidity in the bladder, increasing flora, providing agents to attach to and flush UTI-causing bacteria, boosting immunity and killing microbes, and soothing pain/discomfort.

 The following is what I used, but as my remedy profile may seem overwhelming, I will underline what I believe to be absolute necessities for healing the UTI.
-(The following protocol would need to be altered for a pregnant or nursing woman).
+(The following protocol could need to be altered for a pregnant or nursing woman.
+Please use these recommendations at your own discretion and do your own research.
+I tend to avoid weighing in publicly and stating with assuredness on the internet whether an herb/botanical is “safe” or potentially unsafe during pregnancy and nursing because a great deal of controversy as well as lack of evidence exists on the topic.
+You can find lists naming herbs that can be harmful during pregnancy and lactation.
+Some claims are not borne out by evidentiary science.
+I encourage everyone to do their own study and make educated choices.)
 To learn more, check out the links/books at the end.
 And be sure to enact a good UTI prophylactic lifestyle, such as the tips I mentioned above, as well as using vaginal probiotics.

 HerbalistMama’s UTI Protocol